 All about marketing, manufacturing, packaging and labeling and advertising of drugs in Portugal.
-Prepared in association with Cuatrecasas, a leading law firm in Portugal, this is an extract from The Pharma Legal Handbook: Portugal, available to purchase here for USD 99.
+Prepared in association with Cuatrecasas, a leading law firm in Portugal, this is an extract from The Pharma Legal Handbook: Portugal, available to purchase here for GBP 99.

 1. What is the authorization process for the marketing of new drugs, biologics, medical devices, over-the-counter medications, and other medicinal products?

-The marketing of any medicinal products, including new drugs, biologics and over-the-counter medicinal products, is subject to prior marketing authorization from Infarmed.
+The marketing of any medicinal products, including new drugs, biologics and over-the counter medicinal products, is subject to prior marketing authorization from Infarmed.

 The authorization shall be granted exclusively based on scientific criteria considering the quality, safety and therapeutic efficacy of the medicinal product.

 The marketing authorization process shall be submitted online on Infarmed’s website.
 All the requested documentation and the communications between the applicant and Infarmed regarding the authorization process shall be only be e-mail.

 (ii) Medical devices